Wenhui-Liu/Foundations_in_Digital_Health/Project2/readme.txt

 Group Members‘ Name: Weibin Huang, Wenhui Liu, Yifan Zhang
 E-mail: Weibin_Huang@student.uml.edu, Wenhui_Liu@student.uml.edu, yifan_zhang1@student.uml.edu

-Description: In this project, we index all ‘Discharge summary’ notes in the MIMIC-III dataset with Solr, then
-             build a user interface that allows user to enter query conditions and returns an ID list (top 20) of satisfying notes.
+Description: In this project：Data extraction and indexing are in Part 1 Lab2.ipynb.
+To create a new
+             core, run ./bin/solr create -c test -d path_to/conf.
+We've used all the files in conf folder provided in the course github page except the schema.xml.
+You can replace the managed-schema with our shcema.xml in the conf folder and then create the core.

+		 We've implemented both command line user interface and GUI for the search system.
+You can find command line user interface search system in Part 2 in Lab2.ipynb.

+             For GUI search system.
+The related pthon files are: main.py, UI_model.py and UMLS_CONNECT.py.
+             To get the results for the search system, simply run main.py.

             Run system against the following query conditions, and save all screen shots in a file.
 		1. Car crash in note text